SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 </resource-adapter>
 ```

-Step 2 - ‘ConnectionURL’ property has the format ‘smfs://__IP:Port__’ (Update the value ‘__IP:Port__’ with the actual Solace message broker message-backbone VRF IP and SMF SSL Port #, note the default SSL Port is ‘55443).
+Step 2 - ‘ConnectionURL’ property has the format ‘tcps://__IP:Port__’ (Update the value ‘__IP:Port__’ with the actual Solace message broker message-backbone VRF IP and SMF SSL Port #, note the default SMF SSL Port is ‘55443).

 ##### Specifying other SSL Related Configuration